 When people do not meet a lender's borrowing requirements, they may qualify for credit if they have a cosigner or a co-applicant.
-A family member or friend may ask you to cosign to help improve their odds of securing the loan.
+A family member or friend may ask you to cosign to help improve the odds of securing a loan.
 But before you agree, it's important to understand what your responsibilities are and how cosigning a loan can affect your credit.

 It's important you know exactly what you're agreeing to before you cosign.
 Here are some misconceptions about what happens when you cosign a loan.

 Cosigning is a character reference.
 Not true.
 As a cosigner, you guarantee repayment of the loan.
 If the borrower does not make the required payments, you must make them.
-You will also be responsible for paying any interest or fees, including court costs and attorney's fees.
+You will also be responsible for paying any interest or fees, which could also include court costs and attorney's fees.

 The lender will pursue the borrower for repayment first.
 Not true.
 Cosigners are 100% liable for the loan if the borrower fails to make payments.
 So, if the borrower stops making loan payments, creditors can collect the debt from you.
-They can garnish wages or sue you to get repayment of the debt.
+Being a cosigner means they can garnish wages or sue you to get repayment of the debt.

 If the borrower declares bankruptcy, the debt is forgiven.
 Not true.
-Even if the bankruptcy court discharges the debt for the borrower, you are still responsible for paying the full amount of the debt plus any interest and fees unless you also declare bankruptcy.
+Even if the bankruptcy court discharges the debt for the borrower, cosigning on a loan means you are still responsible for paying the full amount of the debt plus any interest and fees unless you also declare bankruptcy.

 If the borrower stops making payments on the loan, the lender has to notify you immediately.
 Not true.
 Many lenders may not alert the cosigner until the loan is in default, which can significantly increase the amount you owe through interest and fees and damage your credit report.1